 - Storage for a lot of small sewing tools and notions

-- Closet space for temporary storage of the garments and storage for bulk fabric (you can never have enough!)
+- Closet space for the temporary storage of the garments and storage for bulk fabric (you can never have enough!)

 - Chairs; I prefer swivel chairs which can be stored under the table and allow free movement